alexeilebedev/openacr/txt/orgfile.md

-## Orgfile: organize and deduplicate files by timestamp and by contents
+## orgfile: organize and deduplicate files by timestamp and by contents

 ### Syntax

 ```
-inline-command: orgfile -h
-orgfile: OpenACR File deduplicator tool
+orgfile: organize and deduplicate files by timestamp and by contents
 Usage: orgfile [options]
     OPTION      TYPE    DFLT    COMMENT
     -in         string  "data"  Input directory or filename, - for stdin